degenbuilder7/eigenlayer-node-performance-tracker/README.md

 ## Contact

-For any questions or support, please contact us at [support@example.com](mailto:support@example.com).
+For any questions or support, please create an issue on this https://github.com/degenbuilder7/eigenlayer-node-performance-tracker/issues with a detailed description.

 Thank you for choosing the EigenLayer AVS Node Performance Tracker.
 We look forward to helping you maintain optimal performance and reliability for your AVS nodes!